csc301-2023-fall/project-42-team-collab/developer-guide/main-guide.md

 Note down the value of this app token as well.

-Lastly, under the "Install App" sub-menu on the left, as shown in the below figure, you should be able to obtain a "Bot Token".
+Under the "Install App" sub-menu on the left, as shown in the below figure, you should be able to obtain a "Bot Token".
 Note it down as well.
 The bot token should begin with "xoxb-xxxx..."

 ![Bot token](images/bot_token.png)

-With all three of these available, we can now proceed to the configurations of our bot.
+With all of these information available, we can now proceed to the configurations of our bot.

 #### config.py

-Within `config.py`, there are a few fields to look out for:
+Within `main/config.py`, there are a few fields to look out for:

 ```python
 # Connectivity configurations